 What struck me as I spoke to people was that there is a lot of concern to preserve the general nature and functionality of the Rec.
 It’s basically a field, albeit one with some limited hardscaping and equipment (play equipment, courts, skate ramps etc) and people value this characteristic.
 A significant concern is that the proposals to revamp the rec will make it more structured but less versatile.
 People want to be able to run their dog, fly a kite, kick a ball about and do informal sporting and leisure activities.
 We also discussed the importance of keeping the whole area fully accessible to wheelchair users.

 Another concern that was voiced repeatedly was losing the open aspect of the Rec.
 The proposed new buildings will be much taller than the existing community centre, and this will obviously reduce the feeling of being in a wide, open space.

 It’s encouraging to note that the update from the City Council, quoted above, acknowledges these concerns and states that they are going to do a further consultation after giving more thought to these aspects.
 We’ll be monitoring the application with interest and will continue to meet with community representatives.
 Very happy to receive any feedback you may have.

-Note: I sit on the Cambridge Fringes Joint Development Control Committee, and will participate in formal planning decisions that affect the outcome of the application.
+Note: I sit on the Cambridge Fringes Joint Development Control Committee, and may participate in formal planning decisions that affect the outcome of the application.
 I am, therefore, careful not to be pre-determined on any aspect of the development.